takama/junior/drivers/README.md

-# The Cyrillic Keyboard/Fonts driver
+# The drivers

-When entering texts or programs, it became necessary to create a keyboard and fonts driver for full Cyrillic support.
+One of them Cyrillic Keyboard/Fonts driver.
+When we were entering texts or programs, we necessary to use a keyboard and a fonts driver for full Cyrillic support.